Frederick-S/sp-random-list-items/README.md

 // Initialize an instance with web url and list title
-// Use new SPRandomListItemsCreation('web url', 'list title', true) if the you need SP.AppContextSite to get the web var randomListItemsCreation = new SPRandomListItemsCreation(appWebUrl, 'TestList');
+// Use new SPRandomListItemsCreation('web url', 'list title', true) if the you need SP.AppContextSite to get the web var randomListItemsCreation = new SPRandomListItemsCreation('web url', 'list title');

 // randomListItemsCreation.create(fieldValuesRegularExpression, count, done, error)
 // Create 20 list items with given field values regular expression